In This Guide:

 🚩 Red Flag #1: Fresh Paint Over Everything

 Beautiful fresh paint, but seller has only owned it 6 months?
 They're covering something.
 Fresh paint over rust is extremely common.
+Use your paint thickness gauge → on every panel.
 Ask to see photos from before the respray.
 If they won't show you, walk away.

 🚩 Red Flag #2: "Just Needs a Few Little Jobs"